Embrace the Mother Road

 The Ariston Café

 Neon lights at the Ariston CafeAnother Mother Road original, the Ariston Café is the oldest continuously operated restaurant along all of Route 66.
-Serving up tasty Midwest favorites, from pork tenderloin to fried chicken and the largest dessert tray you’ve ever seen, the Ariston is the perfect place to stop for a bite on your Route 66 adventure (or any time really).
-The Ariston Café is on the national registry of historic places and holds a spot on the Route 66 Hall of Fame.
+Serving up tasty Midwestern favorites, from pork tenderloin to fried chicken, and the largest dessert tray you’ve ever seen, the Ariston is the perfect place to stop for a bite on your Route 66 adventure (or any time, really).
+The Ariston Café is on the National Register of Historic Places of the U. S. National Park Service, and holds a spot on the Route 66 Hall of Fame.
 Visit their website to learn about the Ariston’s history and check out the menu.

 Read more >